pola-rs/polars-book/user_guide/src/timeseries/selecting_dates.md

 Filtering date columns works in the same way as with other types of columns using the `.filter` method.

-Polars uses pythons native `datetime`, `date` and `timedelta` for equality comparissons between the datatypes `pl.Datetime`, `pl.Date` and `pl.Duration`.
+Polars uses pythons native `datetime`, `date` and `timedelta` for equality comparisons between the datatypes `pl.Datetime`, `pl.Date` and `pl.Duration`.

 In the following example we use a time series of Apple stock prices.